 - Bake for 55 to 60 minutes or until a wooden skewer or cake tester inserted in the centre of the cake comes out clean.

-- Once baked, let the cake cool for 15 to 20 minutes in the pan.
-Then carefully remove the cake from the pan onto a cooling rack, allowing it to cool completely before icing.
+- Once baked, let the cake cool in the pan for 15 to 20 minutes.
+Then carefully invert the cake onto a cooling rack and allow it to cool completely before icing.

 Lemon Icing Sugar Glaze